haonanzhang-vv/haonanzhang-vv.github.io/PubList.md

 <br>

 <div class="paper-status">
-  -- Revise and Resubmit at <strong>Journal of Marketing</strong>
+  -- Under Second Round Review at <strong>Journal of Marketing</strong>
 </div>

 <details>
   <summary> 📖 <strong>Abstract</strong></summary>
-We investigate how the adoption of a retailer's digital shopping channels (e-commerce website and/or mobile app) affects the purchase behaviors of consumers who had previously only shopped at the retailer's physical stores.
-We consider two types of adopters – (a) those who adopted online shopping due to the environmental shock of COVID-19 (<em>covid adopters</em>), and (b) those who adopted online shopping of their own volition without any external stimulus, pre-COVID-19 (<em>organic adopters</em>).
-We find that both groups of online shopping adopters increase their total spend post-online adoption, and the magnitude of this increase in spend is similar for both groups.
-However, we uncover significant differences in how the two groups use the online and offline channels post-online-adoption.
-While both groups slowly shift more of their purchases to online channels, <em>covid adopters</em> do so at a significantly slower rate.
-These differences in channel share lead to significant differences in the profitability of the two groups, with <em>covid adopters</em> being more profitable than <em>organic adopters</em>.
-Our findings highlight the need for managers to consider the different reasons for consumers' selection into the adoption of new channels when forecasting the impact on post-adoption purchase behavior and profitability.
+The rapid growth of digital shopping channels has prompted many traditional retailers to invest in e-commerce websites and mobile apps.
+While prior literature shows that multichannel customers tend to be more valuable, it overlooks how the reason for adopting a new channel may shape post-adoption behavior.
+Using transactionlevel data from a major Brazilian pet supplies retailer, we examine how adoption of online shopping—by previously offline-only customers—affects post-adoption spend, profitability, and channel usage.
+We study four distinct adoption pathways: organic adoption, adoption due to the COVID-19 pandemic, Black Friday promotions, and a newly launched loyalty program.
+We find that although all adopter groups increase their spending relative to offline-only customers, post-adoption behavior differs based on the reason for adoption. (<em>COVID-19 adopters) behave similarly to (<em>organic adopters) in terms of spending, but show greater offline stickiness consistent with consumer inertia and habit theory, yielding higher profits due to higher offline margins.
+In contrast, (<em>promotion-driven adopters) spend less post-adoption due to forward buying and exhibit lower profitability.
+Our findings caution against treating all multichannel customers as equal and highlight the importance of incorporating behavioral theories into forecasting and targeting strategies.
+Firms should account for adoption motives when evaluating channel and promotional investments.
 </details>

 <span class="paper-title">